HuuNam3/SmartQuiz/README.md

 # Smart Quiz

-Ứng dụng ôn tập và kiểm tra kiến thức về chủ quyền biển đảo Việt Nam, xây dựng bằng Next.js App Router, React 19 và MongoDB.
+An interactive review and quiz application about Vietnam's maritime sovereignty, built with Next.js App Router, React 19, and MongoDB.

-Hệ thống có 2 luồng sử dụng chính:
+The system has two main user flows:

-- Học sinh đăng nhập bằng `classId`, đọc phần ôn tập, làm 4 trạm củng cố và bài quiz 6 câu.
+- Students sign in with a `classId`, study the review materials, complete 4 reinforcement stations, and take a 6-question quiz.
-- Giáo viên đăng nhập bằng mã demo để xem bảng điểm tổng hợp và xuất Excel.
+- Teachers sign in with a demo code to view the scoreboard and export results to Excel.

-## Tính năng chính
+## Main Features

-- Đăng nhập theo mã đại diện nhóm học sinh.
+- Sign in with a student group code.
-- Trang ôn tập kiến thức có hình ảnh, accordion và âm thanh.
+- Review page with images, accordion sections, and audio playback.
-- Phần `Hải Trình Kỳ Bí` gồm 4 trạm, mỗi trạm 5 câu, có chấm điểm và khóa/mở theo mã.
+- `Mystery Voyage` reinforcement mode with 4 stations, 5 questions per station, scoring, and station unlock codes.
-- Bài quiz chính gồm 6 câu ngẫu nhiên từ ngân hàng 10 câu, giới hạn 6 phút.
+- Main quiz with 6 random questions selected from a 10-question bank, limited to 6 minutes.
-- Hồ sơ nhóm hiển thị điểm quiz, điểm từng trạm và tổng điểm.
+- Student profile page showing quiz score, station scores, and total score.
-- Dashboard giáo viên theo dõi tiến độ làm bài theo thời gian thực và xuất Excel.
+- Teacher dashboard with near real-time progress tracking and Excel export.
-- Dữ liệu lưu trên MongoDB qua API routes trong `src/app/api`.
+- Data stored in MongoDB through API routes in `src/app/api`.

-## Công nghệ sử dụng
+## Tech Stack

 - Next.js `16.2.1`
 - React `19.2.4`